salcido/discogs-enhancer/readme.md

 ### Feedback Notifications

 Get notified when new buyer or seller feedback is left on your profile.
 The Feedback Notifier monitors your feedback stats for changes and alerts you when a new one shows up.

+### Large BAOI Fields

+Makes the Barcodes and Other Identifier fields larger when you are editing a release.
+Helpful if you're working with longer texts on a release.

 ### Tag Sellers Based on Reputation